lazycuh/typescript-library-template/README.md

 ## How to use

+### Configurations

+- Find-and-replace all instances of `typescript-library-template` with your library's name.
+- Within your CircleCI's Organization Settings, add a new context named npm, and add an environment variable named `NPM_TOKEN` to that context to publish the built package to npm.
+- Add an SSH user key to your CircleCI project so that version commits can be pushed into your remote repository.
+- Create a project level environment variable named `GH_KEY` that contains the fingerprint for the SSH user key created above so that CircleCI can commit back to your repository on Github when the versioning job runs.

 ### Development

-To develop your library code, just add it to **lib/src**.
+To develop your library code, just add it to **projects/lib/src**.

-Be sure to add anything that you'd like to export to **lib/src/index.ts**, or else, nothing can be imported from your library.
+Be sure to add anything that you'd like to export to **projects/lib/src/index.ts**, or else, nothing can be imported from your library.

 ### Testing

-Add your test files next to the source files that you want to test, I chose this pattern instead of placing all of the test files inside a separate folder called **\_\_tests\_\_** because it is easier to see which modules already have a corresponding test file.
+Add your test files next to the source files that you want to test, I chose this pattern instead of placing all of the test files inside a separate folder called **\_\_test\_\_** because it is easier to see which modules already have a corresponding test file.
 Your test files should end with **.test.ts** for Vitest to pick up.

 Execute `pnpm test` to run all of your unit tests or `pnpm test -- --watch` to run all of your tests in watch mode.
-If you need to run a specific test file, pass its name like this `pnpm test -- add` assuming that there exists a test file named **add.test.ts** (`npm test -- Ad` also works thanks to Vitest's case-insensitive partial matching).
+If you need to run a specific test file, pass its name like this `pnpm test -- add` assuming that there exists a test file named **add.test.ts** (`pnpm test -- Ad` also works thanks to Vitest's case-insensitive partial matching).

 ### Building and publishing

 Before you publish your library, you should update your README file to provide some documentation about your library and choose an appropriate software license.
-The following items will be copied to the final package in **\<root>/dist** folder to be published:
+The following items will be copied to the final package in **\<rootDir>/dist** folder to be published:

 - **\<rootDir>/README.md**
 - **\<rootDir>/LICENSE**